Lettuce (Lettuce)

 Garden lettuces are cultivated lettuce plants (Lactuca sativa) with origins in Southern Europe, North Africa and India.
 They include lettuce (Batavia, iceberg lettuce), cut/pluck lettuce (Lollo Rosso/Bionda, oak leaf) and romaine lettuce.

 Lettuces are very suitable as 'gap fillers'.
 They require sufficient moisture and have comparatively low nutrient requirements.
-With a clever selection, lettuces can be grown all year round: in spring and early summer head lettuces and cut/pluck lettuces; in summer and autumn chicory lettuces and iceberg lettuces as well as lamb's lettuce (especially in autumn, winter).
+With a clever selection, lettuce can be grown all year round: in spring and early summer, lettuce and cut/picked lettuce; in summer and fall, chicory lettuce and iceberg lettuce as well as lamb's lettuce (especially in fall and winter).
 For a continuous harvest, it is best to sow or plant at intervals.
-Species and varieties must be adapted to the season, e.g. spring varieties start to shoot when it is too hot.
-In this case, a long stalk is formed and the leaves become bitter.
+Species and varieties must be adapted to the respective season, e.g. spring varieties start to shoot when it is too hot.
+This causes a long stalk to form and the leaves become bitter.
 After a few weeks, small flowers appear at the top, from which many crescent-shaped seeds are formed.
-These can be collected for the following year or spread themselves around the bed if you leave them.
+These can be collected for the following year or disperse themselves in the bed if you leave them standing.

 Artichoke